atdiva/python-tools/README.md

     **Question: How do interacting species populations evolve over time under nonlinear competition dynamics?**
     Description: Numerically solves coupled Lotka–Volterra equations to analyze stability, oscillations, and equilibrium behavior.

-* datascience
-  * MahalanobisOutlierDetection.py
-    **Question: Which observations in a dataset are statistically inconsistent with the underlying distribution?**
-    Description: Detects multivariate outliers using Mahalanobis distance and covariance structure.

-  * PELinearModel.py
-    **Question: What are the most probable parameter values for a linear model given noisy observations and uncertainty?**
-    Description: Uses MCMC to estimate posterior distributions of regression coefficients.

-  * RegimeSwitchDetect.py
-    **Question: Where do statistically significant changes in distribution occur within a time series?**
-    Description: Detects regime shifts by comparing distributions before and after candidate change points.

-  * RealTimeSurgeDetection.py
-    **Question: When do we expect the peak surge time to occur under uncertainty?**
-    Description: Implements an Extended Kalman Filter to track and estimate the timing and amplitude of transient surge events in noisy signals in real time.